BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 ### Extract and edit marker data

 We need to recode the genome data and turn it into a matrix.
-If you get stuck see the original tutorial
+If you get stuck, see the original tutorial.

-- The ped object contains 3 things: the dimenions of the dataset (p and n) and a single list of the genotypes (x)
+- The ped object contains 3 things: the dimensions of the dataset (p and n) and a single list of the genotypes (x)
 - Save the genotype data (x) into a new object
 - Recode the genotype data such that
 - - 2 becomes NA